codeunion/linkedout-example/README.md

 # LinkedOut

-You already know what a [Content Management System](http://en.wikipedia.org/wiki/Content_management_system) is.
-In this project we're going to build our own (very small) Content Management System.
-The content to be managed?
-Your own résumé.

-Think of it like we're going to build a one-person [LinkedIn](https://www.linkedin.com/).
+A one-person [LinkedIn](https://www.linkedin.com/).
 That being said, you will be able to build more interesting, multi-user features after you've built an MVP.

-If you want to know more about _why_ we are doing this, you can read the [Learning Goals](#learning-goals) section at the end of this document.

 ## Getting Started